How to use the Olio app: get free food & household items

 non-food for free on olio

-For listing an item for free, you need to include: a title, a short description, some photos, pick-up times, and location.
+To give away: include a title, a short description, some photos, pick-up times, and location.
 Not sure what you can list?
 There’s a helpful link to let you know what can and can’t list and which section it belongs to after you select the ‘add’ button.
 Forbidden items include medication, currency, fake or stolen goods, and homemade cosmetics.

 You may be surprised by what you can get and give away on Olio.
 When I smashed the pot that went with my coffee maker, I listed the machine for free, making it clear there was no pot to go with it.
 Someone in the area had a broken machine and an intact coffee pot, so it worked out perfectly!